11 Dec 7 Cool and Quirky Hong Kong Wedding Venues

 With it’s diamond shaped glass window panes, crisp white walls, clean lines and sea view backdrop, it’s a pretty spectacular setting for you to tie the knot.
 For enquiries, click here.

 Hong Kong is surrounded by water, so if you’ve always dreamed of a beach wedding, look no further.
-Bathers, located at 32, Lower Cheung Sha Village, South Lantau, Hong Kong
+Bathers is located at 32, Lower Cheung Sha Village, South Lantau, Hong Kong

 With this al fresco wedding venue, you can get married with the wind in your hair and the sand between your toes.
 And of course there’s always the possibility that a local buffalo may put stroll by and photobomb your wedding photos.